INTERNAL RULES OF PROCEDURES

 k.
 All questions before the Committee shall require a majority vote for their approval.

-Section 46.
-Special Sessions. - When public interest so demands, special sessions may be called by the Provincial Vice Governor, upon the request of the Provincial Governor or by a majority of the members of the Sangguniang Panlalawigan.
+a) When public interest so demands, special sessions may be called by the Provincial Vice Governor, upon the request of the Provincial Governor or by a majority of the members of the Sangguniang Panlalawigan.
 The date, time, place and subject matter of the meeting shall be specified in the call for a special session.
-The meetings of the Sanggunian shall be open to the public except when compelled to be held behind closed doors by reason of security or other valid reasons and upon majority vote of the members of the Sanggunian present.

 The motion for adjournment is non-debatable.

-Section 58.
-Preparation of Order of Business. - The Order of Business shall be prepared by the Secretary to the Sanggunian, and approved by the Presiding Officer.
-The electronic copy thereof, together with the attachment and supporting documents, shall be furnished all Members of the Sanggunian at least two (2) days before the date of the Regular or Special Session.
+Section 56.
+Preparation of Order of Business. - The Order of Business shall be prepared by the Secretary to the Sanggunian, and approved by the Chairperson of the Committee on Rules.
+A copy thereof, together with the attachment and supporting documents, shall be furnished all Members of the Sanggunian at least two (2) working days before the date of the Regular or Special Session.

-- Request for Committee Reports for inclusion in the Order of Business shall be coordinated with the Research Section.
+Request for Committee Reports for inclusion in the Order of Business shall be coordinated with the Policy Development and Legislation Support Division of the Office of the Secretary.
 Hard and electronic copy of minutes of regular/special sessions and committee reports shall be submitted to the Secretary to the Sanggunian at least one day before the date of the regular session day, who shall immediately furnish copies of the same to Sangguniang Panlalawigan members.

-Section 60.
-Contents of the Order of Business. -The order of business of the Sanggunian shall be as follows:
+Section 58.
+Contents of the Order of Business. - The order of business of the Sanggunian shall be as follows:

 1. Call to Order